gobeecode/opensorcerer/README.md

 Your first PR might be small - but it’s a big step into the open-source world. 🌟

-## 🌟 Our Wizards
+## 🌟 The Wizards
-*This list will be updated once a day.
-Once your PR is merged to main, please wait until UTC midnight for your profile to be diplayed here!*
+*The contributors list below will be updated once a day.
+Once your PR is merged to main, please wait until UTC midnight for your profile to appear here!*

 <!-- CONTRIBUTORS START -->
 <table><tr>